Bahaaio/dotfiles/README.md

 ## Installation

-First, clone the dotfiles repository into your home directory
+First, clone the repository into your home directory

 ```sh
 cd ~